 The swimwear designer behind the Cole of California line was vocal about his complete lack of admiration for the iconic garment.

-“[It’s not a bikini] unless it could be pulled through a wedding ring”
+“[It’s not a bikini] unless it could be pulled through a wedding ring.”

-–Louis Réard, 1946
+–Louis Réard, 1950

-The bikini endured a stateside ban onscreen
+And the bikini endured a stateside ban onscreen.

 The National Legion of Decency, an organization committed to keeping potentially racy material off the big screen, was eager to get bikinis out of movie theaters across the United States.
 It seems their crusade worked for some time: Hays production codes, which had been introduced in the 1930s, were being enforced to keep these scandalous swimsuits—and particularly images of women’s navels—out of movie theaters.

-A German woman was punished for wearing a bikini in public
+A German woman was punished for wearing a bikini in public.

-In 1957, more than a decade after the modern bikini hit beaches around the world, a German woman was sentenced to six days of cleaning an elder care facility for taking a walk across Munich’s Viktualienmarkt square in her bikini.
+Some countries censored the bikini through punishments.
+In the 1960s, a German woman was sentenced to six days of cleaning an elder care facility after taking a walk across Munich’s Viktualienmarkt square in her bikini.
 And if you think the bikini backlash was wild, wait until you see The 47 Weirdest Laws from Around the World.

-To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!
+To discover more amazing secrets about living your best life, click here to follow us on Instagram!